menlodoug/Cryptocurrencies/README.md

 # Cryptocurrencies

 Completed all instructions for the Module 18 challenge.  ***Sunday night uploaded a second, scaled version of Challenge ("Challenge - Scaled.ipynb"), along with 2 versions of the scaled scatter plot - the first has all actively traded cryptocurrences.
-The second excludes 2 outliers, TurtleCoin and BitTorrent that appear to be outliers.***
+The second excludes 2 outliers, TurtleCoin and BitTorrent.***

 1. Loaded the preprocessed cryptocurrencies dataset (crypto_data.csv) and indexed to the first column, which is the ticker.
 2. Loaded the data in a Pandas DataFrame named “crypto_df”.